Belinda Bencic: 2018: Slow ascent back into top 50

 Bencic made her return to the Grand Slam tournaments at the Australian Open.
-After upsetting the previous year's runner-up No. 5 Venus Williams, she was upset by qualifier Luksika Kumkhum in the next round.
-For the third consecutive year, Bencic was forced to miss a few consecutive months due to injury.
-A stress fracture in her foot sidelined her from mid-March to late May.
-Although she missed the rest of the clay-court season, she made her return at the French Open and made it to the second round.
+After defeating the previous year's runner-up, Venus Williams, she was upset by qualifier Luksika Kumkhum in the next round.

+A stress fracture in her foot sidelined her from mid-March to late May, when she made her return at the French Open reached to the second round.
 She did better at Wimbledon, matching her career-best result of a fourth-round appearance highlighted by a first-round upset of No. 6, Caroline Garcia, and saving four match points in her second-round win against Alison Riske.
 This performance put her back in the top 50.
 Later that summer, Bencic lost her opening round match at the US Open.
 In the last stage of the season, Bencic reached her only WTA final of the year, finishing runner-up to top seed and world No. 9, Julia Görges, at the Luxembourg Open as a qualifier.
 After the end of the WTA Tour season, she entered several ITF and WTA 125 events to try to defend some of her rankings points from the previous year.
 Bencic won the $80k title at the Red Rock Pro Open in Las Vegas, but still dropped from inside to No. 54 by the start of 2019.